 In its own way, the Mors stupebit in the bass solo was just as scary as the eruption of the Dies irae: frightening, with Gianluca Buratto’s dark voice talking into a trembling silence.

 Liber scriptus — Dies irae —

-Equally excellent the choir’s almost whispered Dies irae—annotated sempre cupo e pianissimo—up to another, violent eruption.
-The latter, this time, not with drum beats, but trembling from strings and percussion. (★★★★)
+Equally excellent: how Gardiner made the choir almost whisper the Dies irae—annotated sempre cupo e pianissimo—up to another, violent eruption.
+The latter, this time, not with drum beats, but trembling from strings and percussion.

 Quid sum miser —